 With Minimal Effort

 By Car: The best way to go around the Faroe Islands is by car after all.
 That being said, it’s best that you arrange a rental online before your arrival on the islands.
 Rest assured, you can rent a car on-the-spot when you land at the airport since there are stalls there by Sixt, AVIS, HERTZ, and Unicar.
-(I will put up a driving and the rental guide in the future for this especially since there are special rules while driving around the Faroe Islands).
+Once you start driving around the Faroe Islands, be mindful of the driving conditions and rules (you can find all the details in here).

 By Bus: The main inter-town bus that they have is called Bygdaleiðir (they’re easy to spot since they’re big and in the color of dark blue).
 To get to Gasadalur, take the bus route 300 from either Tórshavn (main city) or at the airport.
 To see the complete timetable of the buses, go here.